 - Physical stores: More brick-and-mortar operations may engage customers and compete more strongly against box retailers;

 - Acquisitions: Amazon has made some big purchases, such as Zappos, and that can increase market share and reduce competition.

-- Cybercrime: that can threaten the security of the platform and its users.
+- Cybercrime: It can threaten the security of the platform and its users;

-- Competition: in addition to big retail companies, Amazon also faces strong competitors in video streaming service, such as Netflix, HBO, Disney+, etc.
+- Competition: In addition to big retail companies, Amazon also faces strong competitors in video streaming services, such as Netflix, Apple TV+, HBO Max, Hulu, Disney+, etc.;